globocom/huskyCI-dashboard/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to huskyCI-dashboard.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process of submitting pull requests to huskyCI-dashboard.

 ## License